DanielASpillers/Project_3_Rocket_Financial/README.md

 ##Marketing

-*reate and customize entities including all the standard details of the customer.
+*Create and customize entities including all the standard details of the customer.
-*tore all info in Dataverse in related tables
+*Store all info in Dataverse in related tables
-*reate a Marketing Strategy (includes customized email).
+*Create a Marketing Strategy (includes customized email).
 *Phone Cold-Calling
 *Utilize BPFs
 *Teams Meetings